Gigi Hadid's Outfit Is So Perfectly Anti-Breakover

 The breakover, for those who are not acquainted with the term, is a post-breakup makeover.
 It refers to a physical change that you make after a breakup, whether it’s showing a little more skin, playing up your makeup, or wearing a new hairstyle.
 Her sister Bella Hadid’s revenge dress—er, totally sheer bodysuit—at the 2017 Met Gala, when her ex-boyfriend The Weeknd went with Selena Gomez as his date, is a shining example.
 Gigi’s look on Thursday, however, took things in the opposite direction.

-The 22-year-old exited her N.Y.C. apartment in a covered-up (and weather appropriate) ensemble, and paired a red turtleneck sweater (shop similar here) with a matchy-matchy cropped jacket and red-tinted round sunglasses (similar here).
+The 22-year-old exited her N.Y.C. apartment in a covered-up (and weather appropriate) ensemble, and paired a BY.
+Bonnie Young red turtleneck sweater (shop similar here) with a matchy-matchy cropped Colovos bomber and red-tinted round sunglasses (similar here).
 If you’ve kept up with Hadid’s street style, you’ll know that monochrome is kind of her thing.
 So far, so normal.

 On bottom, Hadid wore a pair of red and gray plaid pants, sticking with the theme and looking surprisingly business-appropriate for an off-duty model.
 She paired the look with black combat boots (one of her favorite types of footwear), and even her phone case matched the look.